jameshfisher/jameshfisher.com/_posts/2017-04-03-running-go-tool-trace.md

 title: How to run `go tool trace`
 justification: I'm making screencasts of various topics using Vidrio.
 tags: []
+summary: "A screencast about `go tool trace`, a profiling tool for Go applications."
 ---

 I made this screencast here: